RadeonOpenCompute/ROCm_Documentation/ROCm_API_References/HIP-MATH.rst

 HIP MATH APIs Documentation
 ############################
 HIP supports most of the device functions supported by CUDA.
 Way to find the unsupported one is to search for the function and check its description

-..
-Note:: This document is not human generated.
+.. note:: This document is not human generated.
 Any changes to this file will be discarded.
 Please make changes to Python3 script docs/markdown/device_md_gen.py

 For Developers